syncfusion-content/blazor-docs/blazor/combobox/virtualization.md

 This feature is applicable to both local and remote data scenarios, providing flexibility in its implementation.
 For instance, consider a case where the ComboBox is bound to a dataset containing 150 items.
 Upon opening the dropdown, only a few items are loaded initially, based on the height of the popup.
 As you scroll through the list, additional items are fetched and loaded on-demand, allowing you to effortlessly explore the complete dataset.

-To optimize the scrolling behavior, we have incorporated the 'skip' and 'take' mechanism.
-This means that for every scrolling action, a specific number of items are skipped, allowing the subsequent set of items to be loaded.

 ```cshtml